ziggity/newweek3/README.md

 * _Spec 3: Stylist names and IDs are easily gathered from database.
 input: get name: Joe Smith
 output:"Joe Smith, ID 503"_
-* _Spec 4: You can change names on database as you please of stylists and clients.
+* _Spec 4: You can change stylists names on database as you please.
-input: change Stylist or client name Joey Dirt to "Joe D." output:Joey dirt is now equal to "Joe D."_
+input: change Stylist name Joey Dirt to "Joe D." output:Joey dirt is now equal to "Joe D."_
-* _Spec 5:All stylist and clients can be deleted if user so chooses with a click of a button.
+* _Spec 5:All stylist can be deleted if user so chooses with a click of a button.
-input: delete all stylists and also the clients, too.
+input: delete all stylists.
-output: stylist database is now empty and so is the client database, way to go!_
+output: stylist database is now empty_
-* _Spec 6:stretch goals -
-input:
-output:_
-* _Spec 7:stretch goals -
-input:
-output:_
-* _Spec 8:stretch goals -
-input:
-output:_
+* _Spec 6:All clients can be deleted if user so chooses with a click of a button. input:delete all clients. output:client database is now empty_
+* _Spec 7:You can change clients names on database as you please. input:change client name Max Larson to "Max Overload".
+output: client name Max Larson is now equal to Max overload._
+* _Spec 8:User can gather IDs of clients or stylists if they choose.
+input: get stylist / client id of Joe Smith.
+output: Joe Smith is id of 503._

 ## MySQL commands I used for this project are below:
+* First launch MAMP then enter this command in your terminal:
+* /Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot
+* SHOW DATABASES;
+* CREATE DATABASE hair_salon;
+* CREATE DATABASE hair_salon_test;
+* USE hair_salon;
+* CREATE TABLE stylists (id SERIAL PRIMARY KEY, name varchar (255));
+* CREATE TABLE clients (id SERIAL PRIMARY KEY, name varchar (255));
+*
 *
 *
 *

 ## Known Bugs